When all that's old is happening again | The Tyler Loop

 As a friend and I lamented our nation’s disjointed responses to the coronavirus, she declared, “It’s like we’re making the same mistakes we made before!”
 Those words have stayed with me.

-An eight-page article, “World War I and the Spanish Influenza Pandemic of 1918-1919,” by Carol Kehl in the Smith County Historical Society’s Chronicles of Smith County, Texas, Volume 48, would have made an interesting read last year.
-Today, the words jump off the page and bring me back to my friend’s proclamation.
+In 2018, Carol Kehl wrote an eight-page article, “World War I and the Spanish Influenza Pandemic of 1918-1919,” in the Smith County Historical Society’s Chronicles of Smith County, Texas, Volume 48.
+What would have been interesting reading last year is now riveting, uncannily timely.

-Wearing masks in public, staying home, disinfecting surfaces, watching an economy plummet and the death toll rise: these acts became part of daily life in East Texas during the 1918-19 flu pandemic.
+Like now, wearing masks in public, staying home, disinfecting surfaces, watching an economy plummet and the death toll rise became part of daily life in East Texas during the 1918-19 flu pandemic.
 So did case undercounts, misinformation and media downplays.

 The first global wave in the spring of 1918 did not receive much attention in Tyler and Smith County.
 But by the fall of 1918, the second and most severe wave reached the Piney Woods, wreaking havoc, particularly on people aged 18-43.
 Then, in January 1919, the flu’s third wave again caused sickness and death in East Texas.

+Here are excerpts from Kehl’s well-researched article, chronicling measures taken, diary entries and lives lost.
+Side-by-side Kehl’s account is our current coronavirus news.
+Yesterday, May 31, the Texas Tribune announced that “Texas reported 1,949 more cases of the new coronavirus Sunday — the highest increase since the state began reporting coronavirus case counts.”

-Here are excerpts from Kehl’s well-researched article, chronicling measures taken, diary entries and events uncannily similar to the present.
-It gives pause to ask, “What might we gain from studying our response to the last pandemic?” and “How will the Covid pandemic of 2020 be remembered by our East Texas successors?“
+It gives pause to ask, “What might we gain from studying our response to the last pandemic?” and “How will the COVID pandemic of 2020 be remembered by our East Texas successors?“

 Special thanks to Tiffany Wright of the Smith County Historical Society for helping The Loop access these print and photo archives while the museum’s doors remain closed.